Parsnips – A Deliciously Sweet VegetableReading time: 8 min

 • Many gardeners prefer to grow this plant in fall and winter.
 According to their experience, they are the ones that grow with the best flavor.

-• Younger parsnips don’t need to be peeled, they can cook and prepare directly.
+• Younger parsnips don’t need to be peeled; they can be cooked and prepared directly.

 • We can store unwashed parsnips, which is a way of preserving their freshness and nutrients.